The Best Spring Dresses of 2020

 This midi dress is a girly girl’s dream: a vibrant pink hue, a refined square neckline, slightly puffy sleeves, a tiered ruffle skirt and a bow at the waist to tie it all together.
 The side slit on this pretty dress prevents it from venturing into overly sweet territory.

-We’re getting major “the hills are alive” vibes from this free-spirited cotton maxi.
+We’re getting major “the hills are alive” vibes from this free-spirited cotton midi dress.
 Whether you dress it up with sandals or down with sneakers, be sure to frolic in this pretty dress to your heart’s content.

 We don't often think of HSN as a place for spring essentials, but we stand corrected thanks to this great dress.
 This easy-breezy chiffon maxi dress has elastic at the waist, meaning it's equal parts comfy and flattering.